TRON-Bioinformatics/neofox/INSTALL.md

 neofox-configure --reference-folder /your/neofox/folder
 ```

-Unless indicated by flag `--skip-r-dependencies` some R dependencies will be installed by the installer.
-These dependencies are the following in case they need to be installed manually:
+Unless indicated to the installer by flag `--install-r-dependencies` you will need to install manually some R dependencies.
+These dependencies are the following:
 ```
 lattice
 ggplot2